Volume-preserving maps between Hermitian symmetric spaces of compact type: Proof of the main theorem assuming three extra propositions

-The rest of this section will be divided into several subsections.
-In the first subsection, we discuss a partial algebraicity for a certain $F_{j_0}$ among the maps in Theorem $\eqref{main}$.
-In $\S 5.2$, we show $F_{j_0}$ is algebraic.
-In $\S 5.3$, we further prove the rationality of $F_{j_0}$. $\S 5.4 $ is devoted to proving that $F_{j_0}$ extends to a birational map from $M$ to itself and extends to a holomorphic isometry, which can be used, through an induction argument, to give a proof of Theorem $\eqref{main}$ under the hypotheses in (I)-(III).
+The rest of this section is splitted into several subsections.
+In the first subsection, we discuss a partial algebraicity for a certain component $F_{j_0}$ in Theorem $\ref{main}$.
+In $\S 4.2$, we show $F_{j_0}$ is algebraic.
+In $\S 4.3$, we further prove the rationality of $F_{j_0}$. $\S 4.4 $ is devoted to proving that $F_{j_0}$ extends to a birational map from $M$ to itself and extends to a holomorphic isometry, which can be used, through an induction argument, to prove Theorem $\ref{main}$ assuming Propositions (I)-(III).